pajtai/grunt-useref/README.md

 You can inspect the sample output created.
 The tests can be run by either cloning the git repo or from this module's directory inside the `node_modules` folder of your project.

-* TODO:
-    * support quote mark escaping and constants with quote marks in them
-    * support consants other than strings